 INVESTOR ALERT - Pareteum Corporation (TEUM) - Bronstein, Gewirtz & Grossman, LLC Notifies Investors of Class Action and Lead Plaintiff Deadline: December 23, 2019

-/EIN News/ -- NEW YORK, Oct.
-25, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- (PR Newswire) -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Pareteum Corporation (“Pareteum” or the “Company”) (NASDAQ: TEUM) and certain of its officers, on behalf of shareholders who purchased Pareteum securities between December 14, 2017 and October 21, 2019, inclusive (the “Class Period”).
+/EIN News/ -- NEW YORK, Nov.
+01, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Pareteum Corporation (“Pareteum” or the “Company”) (NASDAQ: TEUM) and certain of its officers, on behalf of shareholders who purchased Pareteum securities between December 14, 2017 and October 21, 2019, inclusive (the “Class Period”).
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/teum.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.